tarunbatra/tarunbatra.github.io/source/about/index.md

 ## Work

-### Software Developer at Smallcase [Nov 2017 - Present]
+### Senior Software Developer at Smallcase [Nov 2017 - Present]

-At [Smallcase](https://smallcase.com), I look after the order placement and transactional flow of smallcases with the existing broker integrations along with adding new broker integrations to the platform.

-Apart from that I'm also responsible for the timely execution of scheduled housekeeping jobs on the servers.
+At [Smallcase](https://smallcase.com), we integrate with India's stock brokers to make investing easy.
+I look after these integrations and lead a team that make these integrations possible.
+Apart from that I'm also responsible for the transactions system and execution of scheduled jobs.

 ### Software Developer at Codebrahma [Apr 2016 - Oct 2017]